Learn how to make seed starting containers with recycled materials. Don’t throw away all that “trash.” Use it for easy to make containers.

 With the pot maker, there is a bottom piece that you push your pot into to give it a solid bottom foundation.
 If you are using the can, fold the bottom pieces in and press them down.

-Gently pull the newspaper pot off the can or pot maker.
+Then gently pull the newspaper pot off the can or pot maker.

 If it doesn’t seem like the bottom is secure, you can always add a little piece of tape at the bottom.
 The pot should be sturdy enough to sit up by itself.

 When the seedlings are ready for transplant into the garden, you can plant the pots directly in the ground.
-You also have the option to compost the newspaper pots if you decide not to plant them.
+You also have the option to compost the newspaper seed starting pots if you decide not to plant them.

 Make sure you read my safety precautions below.